codehsbooks/introcs/Basic-Data-Structures/intro-to-grids.md

 </table>

 ###### Setting elements one at a time
 Now what if we want to set elements one at a time?
+In order to set an element in a grid,

 ###### Setting elements using arrays